-French Onion Smashed Potato Bites are here before the weekend!
-Bite-size tender baby potatoes topped with caramelized onions, gruyere cheese and fresh rosemary are super tasty and gluten free.
-You need these prep-ahead appetizers for upcoming game days, holiday gatherings and when you just want to snack for dinner.
+French Onion Smashed Potato Bites are here in time for the weekend.
+Bite-size tender baby potatoes topped with jammy caramelized onions, gruyere cheese, fresh rosemary and thyme.
+A super tasty, gluten free, prep-ahead appetizer perfect for game days and when you just want to snack for dinner.

-The inspo for this recipe came from Rachael Ray where she stuffs massive russet potatoes with piles of gooey onion and cheese.
-That’s all well and good, but we’ve had this Friday evening, and especially Sunday afternoon snacking thing going on that morphs into dinner.
-And.
-I. Love.
-It.
-Maybe another tasty app, a side salad or two, and grab the wine opener. 🙂
+Inspo for this recipe came from Rachael Ray where she stuffs massive russet potatoes with piles of gooey onions and cheese.
+That’s all well and good, but there’s something about this bitesize version that’s simply irresistible.

-With just ten ingredients (including salt and pepper!), you’ll have flavor-bomb finger food in an hour.
-You can even caramelize the onions the day before assembling, and have them all assembled a day ahead of the final baking.
+With just nine ingredients (who counts s&p?), you’ll have flavor-bomb finger food in an hour.
+You can even caramelize the onions the day before assembling, and have them all assembled a day ahead of baking.

 Seasoned baby spuds kick things off on a parchment-lined large, rimmed baking sheet to roast in the oven.
-They need to be fork tender before smashing them to about a half inch thick.
+They need to be fork tender so they’re easily flattened into small disks.

-I used the bottom of a ramekin to do the smashing.
-You could also use an offset spatula or anything with a completely flat bottom that’s easy to handle.
+I used the bottom of a glass to do the smashing.
+You could also use an offset spatula or anything with a flat bottom that’s easy to handle.

 Unless you caramelize the onions ahead of time, get your skillet going while the potatoes are roasting away in the oven.
-Cook the onions over medium heat at most until they’re really soft and jammy.
+Cook well-seasoned onion slices over medium heat until they’re really soft and jammy.
 If the heat is too hot, you’ll end up with charred onions that didn’t have the chance to soften.

-Once the taters are smashed and onions are cool enough to handle, start layering with the nutty gruyere.
-You could easily substitute another smooth-melting cheese like swiss, jarlsberg, or beaufort.
-A sprinkle of fresh rosemary is the finishing touch before popping back into the oven.
+Once the taters are smashed and onions are cool enough to handle, start with a layer of grated gruyere.
+You could easily substitute another smooth-melting cheese like fontina, swiss, jarlsberg or beaufort.
+Next, about a teaspoon of the onion mixture goes on top then another layer of cheese.
+A sprinkle of fresh herbs and cracked pepper is the finishing touch before popping them back into the oven.

 - Honey Roasted Pear & Brie Flatbread